bsiever/microbit-pxt-timeanddate/README.md

 1. Update the time/date being used so the time is approximately 1 minute in the future.
 2. Program the micro:bit
 3. Watch the real time carefully.
-4. About 2 seconds before the programmed time, press the reset button on the back of the micro:bit.
+4. About 2 seconds before the programmed time press the reset button on the back of the micro:bit.
-   * The micro:bit takes about 2 seconds to restart and will then "set" the time.
+   * The micro:bit takes about 2 seconds to restart.
+This causes the "set" block to run at the correct time.

 For the example above the micro:bit would be reset at 13:29.58s on Jan.
 20, 2020.
-It would set the date and time at almost exactly the time they indicate.
+It would set the date and time at almost exactly the time indicated in the set block.

 ### 2. Time advancing / rewinding

-This is the approach used by mechanical clocks, where time is set by moving the hour hand forward (or, possibly, backwards).
+This is the approach used by mechanical clocks, where time is set by moving the minute hand forward (or, possibly, backwards).
 Moving the minutes forward may cause the hours to change.
+And as hours change the date could change.

 This is  a tedious way to set dates and should probably only be used for adjusting the time.

 #### 2.1 Simplest Approach

-Here's the simplest approach, wehre the buttons are dedicated to setting the time:
+Here's the simplest approach, where the buttons are dedicated to setting the time:

-For example, the time could be set by advancing or backing it up one minute at a time using the A and B buttons:

 ```blocks
 input.onButtonPressed(Button.A, function () {